bingeli1212/nitrile-preview/doc/DOC-symbols.md

     $  \$    †  \dag         ¶  \P
   ```

-- Following are common LATEX symbols and its corresponding symbol name:
+- Following are common LATEX symbols and its corresponding standard
+  entity name: clock, weather, misc, alpine, geometry, and electronic.
+  The PDF manual for this package is written in German.

   ```
     \cdot            \sdot